BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 |  Ru100     | Counterstain    | 1    | 0       |

 Usually there are more columns but the important ones in this case are `Metal Tag`, `full` and `ilastik`.
-The `1` in the `full` column specifies channels that should be written out to an image stack that will be later on used to extract features (also refered to as "FullStack").
+The `1` in the `full` column specifies channels that should be written out to an image stack that will be later on used to extract features (also refered to as "full stack").
 Here, please specify all channels as `1` that you want to have included in the analysis.
-The `1` in the `ilastik` column indicates channels that will be used for Ilastik pixel classification therefore being used for image segmentation.
+The `1` in the `ilastik` column indicates channels that will be used for Ilastik pixel classification therefore being used for image segmentation (also refered to as "Ilastik stack").
 During the pre-processing steps, you will need to specify the name of the panel column that contains the metal isotopes, the name of the column that contains the `1` or `0` entries for the channels to be analysed and the name of the column that indicates the channels used for Ilastik training as seen above.

 **Naming conventions**